moechofe/lowresrmx/asset.dev/manual.md

 Returns the last pixel position `x`,`y` touched.
 It returns a floating-point number, with a 1/16 pixel precisions.

-> Ideal for smooth pan or drag gesture.

     do
         cls
         print touch.x;",";touch.y